 Welcome to Tsutahashi Karate Club - Ivybridge

-Established in 1987, Ivybridge's Tsutahashi Shotokan Karate Club is a welcoming and friendly club, widely recognised for its excellent standards and high-achieving students both in terms of grades and competitive success, together with personal fulfilment for members of all ages on their journey to Black Belt and beyond.
+Established in 1987, Ivybridge's Tsutahashi Shotokan Karate Club is a welcoming and friendly club, widely recognised for its excellent standards and high-achieving students in terms of grades and competitive success, together with personal fulfilment for members of all ages on their journey to Black Belt and beyond.

-The club is run on a not-for-profit basis: our focus is on high quality Shotokan Karate, an effective and strong traditional martial art taught in our club in its full depth.
+The club is run on a not-for-profit basis, focusing on high quality Shotokan Karate - an effective and strong traditional martial art taught in its full depth.
 We don’t cut corners – this is the real thing!
 The quality and passion for this martial art in the club is self-evident.
 If you are looking for a high quality South Hams martial arts club you are very welcome to COME AND SEE FOR YOURSELF!

 Sensei Neil Rowley 4th Dan

 Sensei Neil Rowley has been practising Shotokan Karate for over 30 years and has been a member of Tsutahashi Shotokan Karate Club (formerly Marjon SKC) since it was started by Sensei’s Gary Hulbert 4th Dan and Jane Easterbrook 3rd Dan in Ivybridge Leisure Centre in 1987.

 One of the many highlights of training with Senseis Hulbert and Easterbrook for Neil was being part of the team that won the South West Championships team Trophy on two consecutive occasions.

 Sensei Rowley achieved his 1st Dan in 1995, 2nd Dan in 1997, 3rd Dan in 2005 and 4th Dan in 2012.